Holy Himalaya Eco Trek

 6.5 hours

-On this day, we experience a significant drop in elevation as our trail leads us to the warmer climate of Dumje, situated near the confluence of the Shiar Khola with the Laudang and Ghaughung Khola rivers.
-Crossing over the river on a wooden cantilever bridge, we reach our campsite in Dumje.
-The return to lower altitude brings warmer and more humid weather, with lush vegetation re-emerging along the trail, marking the transition to a more temperate environment.
+Today is a day of loss in terms of altitude as your trail today descends all the way to the steamy settlement of Dumje, not far from the point of confluence of the Shiar Khola with Laudang and Ghaughung Khola rivers.
+Crossing the river on the wooden cantilever bridge gets you to camp at Dumje.
+The return to lower altitude is accompanied by warmer and more humid weather, with lush vegetation re-emerging along the trail, marking the transition to a more temperate environment.

 19